- With Boot Camp you can easily run Mac and Windows side by side but many users report having issues with doing this.

 - Make sure that your USB flash drive is connected as the destination disk and click on Continue.

-- You might need to enter your administrator username and password, but after that Boot Camp assistant should download drivers to your USB flash drive.
+- You might need to enter your administrator username and password; after that, the Boot Camp assistant should download drivers to your USB flash drive.

-- After the drivers have been downloaded quit Boot Camp Assistant window.
+- After the drivers have been downloaded quit the Boot Camp Assistant window.

 - Make sure that your USB is connected to your Mac and go to System Preferences.

-- Click Windows volume icon in the list of drivers.
+- Click the Startup Disk and select the Windows volume icon in the list of drivers.

 - Click Restart.

-- Open Boot Camp folder in the flash drive and install the drivers you’ve downloaded.
+- Open the Boot Camp folder in the flash drive and install the drivers you’ve downloaded.

 - If Boot Camp asks you to make changes click Yes.